natemccurdy/pe-stash-vagrant-stack/README.md

 ## Manual Setup of Bitbucket

 After running vagrant up, there's a few things that need to be setup manually...

-1. Finish the initialization of Bitbucket Server by logging into the web console on port 7990, and following the prompts.
-  * This will include creating an Atlassian account and getting an evaluation license.

 1. Install the following Bitbucket Server plugin by logging into the web GUI of the Stash server and going to `Find new add-ons`.
   * https://marketplace.atlassian.com/plugins/com.atlassian.stash.plugin.stash-web-post-receive-hooks-plugin/server/overview